 Every hour is different, so we can’t predict the direction it will take as that is largely down to the participants.
 However, we do encourage the development of communication and thinking skills.
 Now we don’t highlight these features as we want people to focus on the conversation, so we admit this can be personal development by stealth.
 Below are some of the areas we work on – they don’t all happen in every session but we incorporate whenever possible and appropriate.

 A knowledge of current affairs, recent developments and future predictions is perfect for connecting with strangers or acquaintances at a deeper level.
 However, a critical appreciation of the media can also provide valuable experiences that can be drawn on when considering human progress generally, or applied to specific personal and professional issues at work and home.
 Knowing how others have made decisions and discoveries, solved problems or openly experimented can be a potent inspiration.

 To think critically is by no means negative or dismissive.
 It is, in a broad sense, an attitude of mind that deliberately scratches the surface of things by exploring through questioning.
-Your Mondial Experience host will use this section of the event to pose questions on any topic of your choosing to try to dissect it, undermine commonly held assumptions about it, ask you to justify your opinions and to provide you with the important opportunity to react in ways which may even surprise you.
+Your host will pose questions on a topic to try to dissect it, undermine commonly held assumptions about it, ask you to justify your opinions and to provide you with the important opportunity to react in ways which may even surprise you.

-Example content includes: Is it the best method …?
+Example starting points include: Is it the best method …?
 How might it benefit …?
 What is the most effective way …?
 What are the implications for …?
 How might it be applied to …?
 How might we prioritise …?
 What might happen if …?
 Can you propose an alternative …?
 What patterns exist in …? etc.